buildthenmarket/Health-and-Fitness/Mental Fitness/Positive affirmations.md

 # Positive affirmations

+## Quotes

+- Health is wealth.
+You don’t want to be the richest man in the graveyard
+- Never get too hungry lonely angry or tired

 ![It is what it is](<static/It is what it is.png>)

 - you can't get too high, you can't get too low